uq-eresearch/thales/doc/thales-install-guide.md

     - USER to the user name to run the Unicorn processes as.
     - RAILS_ROOT to the directory where Thales is installed
-    - UNICORN to the location of the wrapper script created above.
+    - UNICORN to the location of the Unicorn wrapper script.

             vi config/bluepill.pill